tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 <compare>
 <james>

 Um, and like you said, that there's not like conversion therapy for-- for ace people, but I think there's a huge amount of social pressure.
-Do there's not like... organized--
+So there's not like... organized--

 </james>
 </compare>